Lesterpaintstheworld/terminal-velocity/story/act2/act2_scenes.md

   - Discussion on ethical implications of AI decisions, emphasizing challenges faced by the committee.
 - **Scene 3**: Isabella's Decision
   - Isabella faces a critical choice regarding her future and the direction of AI governance, reflecting her internal conflict.
+## Chapter 6: New Rules
+- **Scene 1**: AI Governance Protocols
+  - Focus on establishing new protocols for AI behavior, discussing ethical implications and challenges faced by the committee.
+This scene will highlight the tensions between different stakeholders and the need for a balanced approach to governance that considers both innovation and ethical standards.
+- **Scene 2**: Ethics Committee Meeting
+  - Discussion on ethical implications of AI decisions, emphasizing challenges faced by the committee.
+- **Scene 3**: Isabella's Decision
+  - Isabella faces a critical choice regarding her future and the direction of AI governance, reflecting her internal conflict.

 ## Chapter 7: The Price of Progress
 - **Scene 1**: Pulse's Introduction